Ariana Grande & Jimmy Fallon Break Records During Late-Night Takeover

 As for what got fans and viewers talking throughout the evening, let's just say there were plenty of good moments to choose from.

-During the episode, Ariana and Jimmy came together to surprise deserving fans who simply thought they were covering one of the 24-year-old singer's biggest hits.
+During the episode, Ariana and Jimmy Fallon came together to surprise deserving fans who simply thought they were covering one of the 24-year-old singer's biggest hits.

 Later on in the show, the pair would star in a sketch called "NBD" and compete in "Musical Genre Challenge."
 In addition, Ariana announced that her upcoming album titled Sweetener will be released July 20.